 You may need to try a few different treatment options before you find one that works for you.
 If your irregular periods are caused by other health issues, like polycystic ovarian syndrome (PCOS), your doctor may prescribe medications to treat that condition first.
 Never follow self-medication without consulting your doctor.
 It may worsen your condition.

 Women all over the world experience menstrual irregularities and abnormalities.
 While many women have no problems with their periods, others may experience pain, heavy bleeding, or spotting between periods.
 In some cases, these problems can be serious and require immediate medical attention.
 It's best to consult with a doctor if you're experiencing any of these symptoms so that they can offer expert advice on what treatment options are right for you.
-Dr. Disha Sridhar is one of the best gynecologists in Bangalore for treating Irregular Periods.
-She has expertise in INTEGRATIVE FEMALE GYNAECOLOGY AND REPRODUCTIVE ENDOCRINOLOGY and treats issues related to women's hormones, periods, fertility, and pregnancy.
+Dr Disha Sridhar is one of the best gynaecologists in Bangalore for treating Irregular Periods.
+She has expertise in INTEGRATIVE FEMALE GYNAECOLOGY AND REPRODUCTIVE ENDOCRINOLOGY" and treats issues related to women's hormones, periods, fertility, and pregnancy.

-She uses both conventional and alternative methods to cure PCOS and infertility cases.
-Even though she uses pharmaceuticals for treatment but she always prefers natural approaches first to treat PCOS naturally.
-With Truhealing protocol, hu dress if women have healed their period problems and fertility issues for good.
+"She uses both conventional and alternative methods to cure PCOS and infertility cases.
+Even though she uses pharmaceuticals for treatment she always prefers natural approaches first to treat PCOS naturally.
+With the Truhealing protocol, hundreds of women have healed their period problems and fertility issues for good.

-Contact her for all your PCOS and infertility-related issues.
-You can also visit her official website https://www.truhealing.com/ to know about her or to book an online appointment.
+"Contact her for all your PCOS and infertility-related issues".
+You can also visit her official website https://www.truhealing.com/" to know about her or to book an online appointment.

-Consult with Dr. Disha for all your OBGYN problems
+"Consult with Dr. Disha" for all your OBGYN "problems

 Call +91 9980182168 / +91 8792201157 now to speak to her!